News report | | 18-01-2022 | ±3 minutes reading time

 Another problem concerns the quarantine rules.
 Currently, travellers who have not been fully vaccinated must be able to provide proof that they can safely go into home quarantine for seven days.
 If not, they must book a quarantine hotel.
 This hotel must be approved by the Vietnamese government.
 This applies to all travellers, regardless of age or nationality.
 According to the Civil Aviation Authority of Vietnam (CAAV), which oversees all flights to and from the country, many of the current international travellers to the country are Vietnamese who want to return home.
 But they, too, run up against strict quarantine regulations.
 One solution, according to CAAV, is to put a list of approved quarantine hotels online.
 In this way, travellers do not need to apply for approval from the government in advance.
 This saves both travellers and the government a lot of work.

-Take note: this news article about the visa for Vietnam is more than one year old.
+Please note: this news article about the visa for Vietnam is more than one year old.
 It might contain outdated information and advice, and no rights can therefore be derived from this article.
 Are you going on a trip soon and do you wish to do know what rules currently apply?
 Read all about the up-to-date information about the visa for Vietnam.

-e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Vietnam visa. e-Visa.ie acts as an intermediary and is in no way part of any government.
+e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Vietnam visa. e-Visa.ie is an official partner of the International Air Transport Association, IATA, with membership number 57231226, acts as an intermediary, is no law firm, nor does it employ lawyers, does not provide legal advice, and is in no way part of any government.
 You can also apply for a visa directly with the immigration service (640.352 VND per visa, via evisa.xuatnhapcanh.gov.vn).
 However, not with our level of support.
 If you submit your application via e-Visa.ie, our support centre is available to you 24/7.
 In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
 If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 640.352 VND in consular fees, which we pay to the immigration service on your behalf, as well as € 31,07 in service fees as compensation for our services, including VAT.
+To use our services, you pay us 640.352 VND in consular fees, which we pay to the immigration service on your behalf, as well as € 31,06 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
 Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous Vietnam visa was rejected for the same traveller).
 Read more about our services here.